Registration and Academic Audit

 I am not attending this term.
 What do I do?

-Currently enrolled students must complete a leave of absence form, available using e-FORMS.
-Please go to the WEBstudent menu to access e-FORMS.
+Currently enrolled students must complete a leave of absence form, available using Etrieve Central Forms (e-FORMS).
+Please login to the student portal go to the WEBstudent menu to access e-FORMS.
 Please be sure to submit your form before the deadline which is the end of add/drop week of the current term.

 If you are permitted to use WEBregistration, you may add or drop a class during continuing registration or during add/drop week using your WEBstudent account.
 If you do not have permission to WEBregister, your departmental advisor can assist you.
 The Registrar’s Office can assist you with changing your schedule, provided that you bring a signed copy of a “Registration: Add Course” form with you to our office.
 We cannot change your schedule over the phone unless you are removing all classes within the add/drop period.

 After the conclusion of add/drop week of any particular semester you must use either a “Registration: Swap Class” or “Registration: Withdraw from a Class” form available on e-FORMS.